 "Wildland-Urban Interface Fire Area"

 Homeowners living in the "Wildland-Urban Interface Fire Area" can view information about how to protect your property in the event of a wildfire.
 Click on the image at left or this link for more information.
-Living With Fire In Sonoma County: A Guide For The Homeowner.
-This document is provided by Fire Safe Sonoma.
+Living with Fire.pdf This document is provided by Fire Safe Sonoma.

 Additional information on Wildland/Urban Interface Hazard Assessment Methodologies can be found in the following brochure: WHAM